Railian/Mapper/README.md

 # mapper
 [![Maven Central](https://img.shields.io/maven-central/v/io.github.railian.mapper/mapper.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22io.github.railian.mapper%22%20AND%20a:%22mapper%22)

-Simple library that helps to create an easy mappers from one entity to another.
+Simple library to create an easy mappers from one entity to another.

 ## Using in your projects
 ### Maven